levilindsey/benlindseydesign.com/data/projects/cassio-cap-dress-shoe/description.md

 ## User Profile

-James is a sophitcated twenty-something, looking to make  his mark at the office, and his town.
+James is a sophisticated twenty-something, looking to make his mark at the office, and his town.
 He respects classic sensibilities, but isn’t restricted by them.
 Wardrobe is an extension of the self, and James has a pretty great self.

 > Apparel oft proclaims the man.
-> &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;\- William Shakespeare
+> &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;\- William Shakespeare

 ## Brand Creation